-- □ Yes, but they have since closed or moved out of district - □ No
+- □ Yes, but they have all since closed, moved out of district or are declining use of SSBA funds - □ No

 6. Certify that the following required steps have taken place by checking the boxes below: Each box must be checked prior to submitting your Smart Schools Investment Plan.